 Did you know that almost everyone who uses a computer has completed some type of e-learning?
 Perhaps it was called web-based training, or online learning, or computer-based training, but it’s all under the same e-learning umbrella.
 E-learning can encompass a wide variety of online initiatives.
-So a good, broad way to think about e-learning is as the use of electronic media (computers, tablets, or phones) to educate or train learners.

 How Do We Define E-Learning?

 Many people would recognize a basic e-learning course as a slide-based online activity that contains simple navigation buttons (such as Next and Back) and incorporates quizzes with true-false or multiple-choice questions.

 But not all e-learning courses share the same fingerprint.
 For example, it could be an inherently responsive web-based course that allows learners to have a great learning experience no matter what device they’re using to view their course.
 Or maybe it’s a software simulation that demonstrates the click-path through an application.
 Or an interactive course that features role-playing and complex decision-making.

 In this article, we will take a deliberately broad view of e-learning, and appreciate its near-infinite and ever-evolving forms.

 E-learning offers many benefits that more traditional training options, such as facilitated sessions or lectures, don’t provide.
 For example, e-learning ...